 Collocations

-Collocations, or typical word combinations, are identified using the Word Sketch technology.
+Collocations, or typical word combinations, are identified by the Word Sketch tool.
 It has been continuously developed since 2003 and the users of Sketch Engine take advantage of it every day.
-Rather than on frequency, the Word Sketch focusses on typicality, which is much more valuable.
+Rather than on frequency, the Word Sketch focusses on typicality.
+Typical collocations are more useful and interesting than the frequent ones.
 (What do we mean by typical?)

 Image on the right: A screenshot from the Sketch Engine interface showing part of the Word Sketch screen with collocations, their examples and frequency counts.
 More statistics and view options are available, including the possibility to view the authentic source sentences.